Huppert's Conjecture for finite simple exceptional groups of Lie type: Preliminaries

+We next list the irreducible characters of prime power degrees of the finite nonabelian simple exceptional groups of Lie type.
+This is part of \cite[Theorem 1.1]{Malle}.

-The next result is crucial to our proof of Step $3.$ Unfortunately, we are unable to find a simple proof of this fact.
-The proof given below is an easy consequence of a deep result due to R. Guralnick and P.H.
-Tiep \cite{Guralnick} concerning the non-coprime $k(GV)$-problem.
-For a finite group $G,$ we let $b(G)$ be the largest degree of $G.$ It follows from character theory that $|G|=\sum_{\chi\in\Irr(G)}\chi(1)^2$ and $k(G)=|\Irr(G)|,$ where $k(G)$ is the number of conjugacy classes of $G.$ Thus $|G|\leq k(G)b(G)^2$ and $b(G)^2\leq |G|.$
+\begin{lemma} Let $G$ be one of the finite simple exceptional groups of Lie type listed in \eqref{eqn1} and let $\chi$ be a faithful irreducible character of $G$.
+Suppose that $\chi(1)=r^d$, where $r$ is a prime.
+Then $G$ is of characteristic $r$ and $\chi$ is the Steinberg character of $G$, so $\chi(1)=|G|_r$. \end{lemma} The next result is crucial to our proof of Step $3.$ Unfortunately, we are unable to find a simple proof of this fact.
+The proof given below is an easy consequence of a deep result due to Guralnick and Tiep \cite{Guralnick} concerning the non-coprime $k(GV)$-problem.
+For a finite group $G,$ let $b(G)$ be the largest character degree of $G.$ It follows from character theory that $|G|=\sum_{\chi\in\Irr(G)}\chi(1)^2$ and $k(G)=|\Irr(G)|,$ where $k(G)$ is the number of conjugacy classes of $G.$ Thus $|G|\leq k(G)b(G)^2$ and $b(G)^2\leq |G|.$

 \begin{lemma} Let $L$ be a finite group and let $M$ be a minimal normal elementary abelian subgroup of $L.$ Assume that $L/M$ is isomorphic to a simple exceptional group of Lie type of Lie rank at least $4$ and that $C_L(M)=M.$ Then $b(L)>b(L/M).$ \end{lemma}